shahvraj26/shahvraj26/README.md

 ### About Me:

-Hello I am a freshman in college.
+Hello I am a sophomore in college.
 I have competed in ethical hacking competitions and cyber-security competitions.
 I have placed 300th out of 5000 college individuls in national cyber league: a ethical hacking competition.
 As a team we have placed 23rd out of 5000 teams in CyberPatriots: cyber-security/vulnerability finder competition.

 - 📷 I like Photgraphy
 - 🎥 Filming and editing